WA2FZW/SDR-Splitter-Switcher-by-WA2FZW/README.md

 radio.

-It can also be used with any of the SDR control programs that support thatever SDR you use (I use SDR Console) to provide a panadapter capability for radios that don't have that option.
+It can also be used with any of the SDR control programs that support whatever SDR you use (I use SDR Console) to provide a panadapter capability for radios that don't have that option.